-A clinical assessment includes a screening for symptoms of the novel coronavirus as well as a discussion about any history of coming in contact with a person known to have COVID-19.
-If you are not displaying COVID-19 symptoms and have no known exposures, you will be receiving a nasal pharyngeal swab for COVID-19 laboratory testing roughly 24 to 72 hours prior to your surgery.
-This testing and extra screening is being done because many people do not show symptoms of the virus and we take our responsibility for our communities health seriously.
+A clinical assessment includes a screening for symptoms of COVID-19 as well as a discussion about any history of coming in contact with a person known to have COVID-19.
+If you are not displaying COVID-19 symptoms and have no known exposures, you will receive a nasal pharyngeal swab for COVID-19 laboratory testing roughly 24 to 72 hours before your surgery.
+This testing and extra screening is being done because many people do not show symptoms of the virus and we take our responsibility for our community's health seriously.

 Our testing can be processed right here at our in-house lab within University Hospital so that in many cases, you can get your results sooner.
 Here’s what to expect if you are to undergo COVID-19 testing before your surgery:

 - You will see a staff member or receive a call to discuss if you’re experiencing any COVID-19 symptoms.